tri-cods/html-css/README.md

 - Familiarize themselves with the anatomy of a webpage and how the Internet works.
 - Understand the basics of the HTML and CSS markdown languages.
-- Use HTML, CSS, and a text editor to build a small website
+- Use HTML, CSS, and a text editor to build a small website.

 [Get Started >>>](sections/introduction.md)